SS City of Boston: Disappearance

 The City of Boston sailed from Halifax, Nova Scotia for Liverpool on 28 January 1870 commanded by Captain Halcrow on her regular New York - Halifax - Liverpool route.
 She had 191 people on board: 55 cabin passengers, 52 steerage passengers and a crew of 84.
 (Other sources say 207 were aboard.)
 A number of the passengers were prominent businessmen and military officers from Halifax.
 She never reached her destination and no trace of her was ever found.

 A violent gale and snowstorm took place two days after her departure which may have contributed to her loss.
 Collision with an iceberg was another explanation suggested at the time.
 It was reported at the time that she had been seen off the coast of Ireland on 25 February and had reported that both cylinders in her engine were broken.
 The barque Russell reported wreckage sunk 32 nmi south west by south of the Smalls Lighthouse, with just a steamship's funnel out of the water.
 It was thought that this was from City of Boston.
 A piece of wood washed up at Perranporth, Cornwall on 25 April with the inscription "City of Boston is sinking.
 February 11th".
 A message in a bottle washed up at Cranstock, Cornwall in November 1870.
 The bottle had evidently been in the water for many months.
 The message claimed City of Boston had been in a collision with another vessel and was sinking.
 A message was found in a stone bottle at Waterloo on 6 May, dated 4 February, stating that the ship was on fire and the propellers broken.
 The signers were not listed as either crew or passengers.
 Another letter was found in a bottle on 19 April at Princes Bay, Staten Island, dated 2 March, stating that the engine room had caught fire and that the ship was swamped while trying to launch the lifeboat.
 The letter was signed with the probable name of one of the steerage passengers.

 A statement was also published in the Times, that when she left, she was overladen, by 18 to 20 inches.

 City of Boston had been fitted with a two-blade propeller to replace her original three-blade propeller which had been broken during her previous voyage, and Captain Brooks of the SS City of Brooklyn expressed the opinion that the new propeller would not be strong enough to let her make headway against the adverse weather.

 In 1875, speculation emerged that a time bomb connected to an insurance fraud had been responsible for the ship's loss.
 A bomb exploded in a barrel being loaded onto a ship in Bremerhaven that year and killed 80 people.
-The bomb was planted by Alexander Keith, Jr., originally from Halifax, Nova Scotia (the City of Bostons last port of call).
+The bomb was planted by Alexander Keith, Jr., who lived on Halifax, Nova Scotia (the City of Bostons last port of call).
 However, no evidence emerged to connect Keith with the loss of the SS City of Boston.